 The resource contains 22 events from the life of Jesus, illustrated with colour paintings by the artist Paul Forsey.
-Through the paintings and the notes, opportunity is given to explore the life of Jesus from the Nativity to io.faqeant@oxford.anglican.org if you would like a copy or more information
+Through the paintings and the notes. opportunity is given to explore the life of Jesus from the Nativity to Pentecost, while the lesson ideas cover topics such as trust, mystery, doubt, miracles and visions.

-The lessons are divided into Lower and Upper Key Stage 2, but are adaptable for younger or older children.
+The lessons are divided into Lower and Upper Key Stage 2. but are adaptable for younger or older children.
 The activities are linked to Levels 2 to 4 on the current assessment scale.
-We hope you will find this reworked version of the book a helpful resource.
+We hope you will find this reworked version of the book a helpful resource. helen,mitchell@oxford,anglican.org or Contact:

-Contact: helen,mitchell@oxford,anglican.org or